fhildeb/lukso-node-guide/docs/theory/blockchain-knowledge/slashing-and-panelties.md

 # Slashing and Penalties

 In a Proof of Stake blockchain, validators are monitored under strict scrutiny to maintain the integrity, decentralization, and consistency of the network.
 When a validator becomes dishonest, it risks punishment in the form of _slashing_ or _penalization_.
-Though both concepts are used interchangeably, they refer to two different mechanisms.
+Although both concepts are used interchangeably, they refer to two different mechanisms.

 | Action       | Occurence                                  | Reason             |
 | ------------ | ------------------------------------------ | ------------------ |